“Simply stated, the Sonos One is the perfect smart speaker.”

 Should you buy it?

 Yes.
-If you want all the convenience of Alexa (and Google Assistant coming soon) along with Sonos’ intuitive system and excellent sound quality, the Sonos One is the only speaker of its kind.
+If you want all the convenience of Alexa (and Google Assistant coming soon), along with Sonos’ intuitive system and excellent sound quality, the Sonos One remains one of the best you can get.